qwertTheDev/Paper-Framework/PAGETEMPLATE.md

     Page.Name = "Combat"
 **Leaving it nameless will have it ignored by Paper.**

+Pages also have an optional Priority field so your pages run in a specific order.

+    local Page = {
+        Name = "Combat",
+        Priority = 1
+    }

 Pages must have Init() and Start() functions in order to work but it isn't required **if making a utility module that doesn't run code by itself.**